 Travel in the Off-Season

 Even with children, you can still keep the sizzle in your relationship with the element of surprise.
 Remember when you were dating and one of you would plan an unexpected getaway?
 Do it now, with the entire family.
 You can keep your destination a secret until you get to the airport, or spirit your partner away for a last-minute weekend getaway.
 But if you're seeking a surprise that requires a little less planning, try planning a secret excursion, restaurant outing or even hotel stay while on vacation.
-For example, if you decided not to book a room in that luxury Irish castle because it was too expensive, covertly cancel your replacement reservations at the more affordable hotel, and book one night in the castle.
+For example, if you decided not to book a room in that luxurious and historic Irish castle because it was too expensive, covertly cancel your replacement reservations at the more affordable hotel, and book one night in the castle.

 A cheaper way to surprise your significant other -- with equally positive results -- is to purchase something your loved one would enjoy using on your next trip together.
 Then hide the gift in your travel partner's suitcase so he or she discovers the item while unpacking, such as guidebooks, candy, a new sweater, binoculars or a novel by his or her favorite author.
-Having a bouqet of flowers and/or a bottle of champagne waiting in the room upon check-in always ends with a smile and a kiss.
+Having a bouqet of flowers and/or a bottle of champagne waiting in the room upon check-in always ends with a smile and a kiss, too.

 Get Romantic Pre-Trip